canro91/canro91.github.io/_posts/2023-07-24-AdviceToStartAnUltralearningProject.md

 On the email, my reader explained that he wanted to become a professional Software Engineer with a one-year ultralearning project.
 Also, he wrote he had a list of resources compiled and already made some progress.

 I want to document my reply to help others and [preserve my keystrokes]({% post_url 2021-12-06-ItsNotWhatYouRead %}).

-This is my long reply:
+This is my long reply and how I would start an Ultralearning project:

+## 1. Set milestones

-1. **Set milestones**: Keep yourself focused and motivated with milestones.
+Keep yourself focused and motivated with milestones.

 For example, after 2 or 3 months of studying, make sure to complete an introductory CS course or have some features of a coding project ready.

 Often we underestimate what we can do in a year or get easily distracted.

-2. **Choose Math subjects wisely**: This might be controversial.
+## 2. Choose Math subjects wisely

+This might be controversial.
 But don't get too focused on learning advanced Math.

 Depending on the business domain you're working on as a Software Engineer, you might not need a lot of Math.
 Unless you're working on Computer Graphics, Finance, or Simulations.

 I'd stick to courses on Linear Algebra and Math for Computer Science.

+## 3. Use roadmaps as inspiration

-3. **Use roadmaps**: Find list of subjects to learn from roadmaps.
-If you search on Google or GitHub "programming roadmap \<insert year here\>," you will find good resources.
+Find lists of subjects to learn from roadmaps.

+If you search on Google or DuckDuckGo or GitHub "programming roadmap \<insert year here\>," you will find good resources.
 But you don't need to learn all those subjects at once.
 Instead, understand how a particular subject or tool fits into the larger picture and when you need it.

-4. **Write an end-to-end coding project**: Write a coding project that reads data from a webpage, calls a backend, persists data into a relational database, and displays it back.
+## 4. Write an end-to-end coding project

+Write a coding project that reads data from a webpage, calls a backend, persists data into a relational database, and displays it back.

 You will learn a lot from this simple exercise.
 HTML/CSS, a UI library, HTTP/REST, a backend language, SQL, and a database engine.
 Quite a lot!

+## 5. Be consistent

+I know this is cliche at this point.
+But...

-5. **Be consistent**: Set a regular study time and put it in a calendar.
+Set a regular study time and put it in a calendar.
 I find the green squares on my GitHub profile inspiring to keep myself in the loop.

-6. **Learn the tech and tools companies are hiring for**: Probably, you will hear or read people arguing to learn X instead of Y or X pays more than Y. Instead, use a more tactical approach, find what companies around you (or on LinkedIn) are looking for, and learn those subjects.
+## 6. Learn the tech and tools companies are hiring for

+Probably, you will hear or read people arguing to "learn X instead of Y" or "X pays more than Y." Instead, use a more tactical approach, find what companies around you (or on LinkedIn) are looking for, and learn those subjects.

+Or, in any case, it seems there's always a shortage of COBOL developers.
+I've read they're well paid.

+## 7. Keep a journal

-7. **Keep a journal**: Keep track of what you learn, the resources you use, and the subjects you find challenging.
+Keep track of what you learn, the resources you use, and the subjects you find challenging.

 You don't need anything fancy.
 A simple .txt file works.
+Sorry, if you were expecting Notion.
+I'm a [plain-text lover]({% post_url 2020-08-29-HowITakeNotes %}).

-I found this advice on "Never Stop Learning" by Bradley R. Staats.
+I found this advice about the journal on the book "Never Stop Learning" by Bradley R. Staats.

 Voilà!
 That's how I would approach a ultralearning project to become a Software Engineer.
 My last piece of advice is you don't need to learn everything at once.
 In the beginning, learn a handful of tools and learn them well.
 But don’t be afraid of learning something else.
 Later you could start expanding your toolbox and finding what you like the most.